gelatodigital/web3-functions-hardhat-template/README.md

 ### Calling your web3 function

-- Use `npx hardhat w3f-run W3FNAME` command to test your function
+- Use `npx hardhat w3f-run W3FNAME` command to test your function (replace W3FNAME with the folder name containing your web3 function)

 - Options:

   - `--logs` Show internal Web3 Function logs
   - `--debug` Show Runtime debug messages
+  - `--network [NETWORK]` Set the default runtime network & provider.

 If your web3 function has arguments, you can define them in [`hardhat.config.ts`](./hardhat.config.ts).